alexshi/linux/Documentation/admin-guide/mm/transhuge.rst

 	falls back to using small pages even though the allocation was successful.

+split
+	is incremented every time a huge page is successfully split into base pages.
+This can happen for a variety of reasons but a common reason is that a huge page is old and is being reclaimed.
+	This action implies splitting any block mappings into PTEs.

+split_failed
+	is incremented if kernel fails to split huge page.
+This can happen if the page was pinned by somebody.

+split_deferred
+	is incremented when a huge page is put onto split queue.
+This happens when a huge page is partially unmapped and splitting it would free up some memory.
+Pages on split queue are going to be split under memory pressure.

 As the system ages, allocating huge pages may be expensive as the system uses memory compaction to copy data around memory to free a huge page for use.
 There are some counters in ``/proc/vmstat`` to help